Misdiagnosis & Failure to Diagnose Attorneys Help Fight for Your Rights in Baltimore,Maryland

 What is the Statute of Limitations for a Misdiagnosis Case in Maryland?

-The statute of limitations for misdiagnosis, or the deadline set by the state for filing the initial complaint, is the same as all medical malpractice cases: three years from the discovery of misdiagnosis, but no more than five years from the actual negligent act.
+In Maryland, you have three years from the discovery of misdiagnosis, but no more than five years from the initial negligence, to file a medical malpractice claim.
 Cases involving cancer misdiagnosis may have a longer statute of limitations, as do cases involving minors.

 Let the Attorneys and Medical Investigators at Schochor, Federico and Staton Help You

 Schochor, Federico and Staton focuses its practice on representing those harmed as a result of medical malpractice, including injuries and trauma caused by the misdiagnosis or failure to diagnose a condition.
-Since our firm has been exclusively handling medical malpractice cases since our founding in 1984, we have a thorough understanding of how to build strong lawsuits to help plaintiffs pursue the maximum compensation possible when health care providers fail to diagnose or misdiagnose cancer.
-We have filed more medical negligence cases than any other law firm in Maryland and have won over $1 billion in settlements and verdicts.
+Since our firm exclusively handles medical malpractice cases, we thoroughly understand how to build strong lawsuits and help plaintiffs pursue full and fair compensation.
+Our track record speaks for itself—we have won more than $1 billion in settlements and verdicts since our founding in 1984.
+Our attorneys give lectures on medical malpractice to local and national audiences, helping to strengthen professionals’ knowledge of legal procedures.

 Contact us online or call us today at 410-234-1000 to speak with one of our attorneys about your case.
 You pay nothing unless we make a recovery on your behalf.